oeeht/PDFViewer/README.md

 # PDFViewer
-Minimal PDF Viewer based on PDF.js
+Minimal PDF Viewer based on PDF.js by mozilla

 #How it works
 Run this command in your console